josdejong/mathjs/docs/datatypes/units.md

 math.evaluate('1 mile to furlong')            // 8 furlong
 ```

 If you cannot express the new unit in terms of any existing unit, then the second argument can be omitted.
+In this case, a new *base unit* is created:

 ```js
 // A 'foo' cannot be expressed in terms of any other unit.